-We have recruited many new employees since the establishment of HEIW & appointed to NHS terms and conditions, which has redressed the balance a bit.
-Additionally, some staff have moved to new roles in the organisation or opted to transfer to NHS terms in existing roles and this created more of a balanced picture.
+We have recruited many new employees since the establishment of HEIW & appointed to NHS terms and conditions.
+Additionally, some staff have moved to new roles in the organisation or opted to transfer to NHS terms in existing roles and taken together this has created more of a balanced picture in respect of staff on the Cardiff University contractual terms and staff on NHS contractual terms.